Vinny Paz: Neck injury

 On November 12, 1991, Pazienza was a passenger in a car that was involved in a head-on collision in Warwick, Rhode Island, at an estimated speed of 40 mph, as a result of which he suffered a dislocated vertebra and two fractured vertebrae in his neck.
 The driver of his car suffered a head injury and the driver of the oncoming car suffered minor injuries.
 Pazienza sued both drivers and was awarded $926,000, after the District Court for the District of Rhode Island ruled that the driver of the car in which Pazienza was a passenger was solely responsible for causing the accident.

 Television/film appearances

 Outside of boxing, Paz was a guest star on the TV series Police Academy, a guest on The Tonight Show with Jay Leno, was featured on The Montell Williams Show, served as a guest security guard on an episode of The Jerry Springer Show, and refereed the Brawl for All fight at WrestleMania XV between Bart Gunn and Butterbean.
 He appeared in the unreleased 1997 movie The Good Life.
+He appears in comedian Ray Harrington's 2015 documentary Be a Man.

 The 2016 film Bleed for This is based on his comeback from a spinal injury, and stars Miles Teller as Pazienza.